 This reminded me of tales I had read about of endurance runners winning ultra marathons (of 50+ miles) not because of their equipment, but more precisely because of their technique, their finesse … and above all, their energy evident in the smiles on their faces and their bodies.
 Yes, their bodies exuded something mysterious, something magical.
 Was it confidence?
 Was it experience?
 Or was it simply surrender … to something greater: what was this?

-This summer i went on a quest to find health, vitality and this glide.
+In summer 2018 i went on a quest to find health, vitality and this glide.
 Whilst facing and working to resolve my own health challenges, I decided to train to undertake endurance cycling events.
 Some of these events were back to back – like a 129km event in Yorkshire followed the next day by a 217km event.
 Another involved over 3,000m of climbing.
 The focus above all was to complete a massive 600km ride from South to North Wales (and back again!) in less that 40 hours total.
 More details about these rides can be found below:

 Amesbury Amble Audax – 309km and 2600m of climbing – Sat 14th April